Rockmard/Balatro-Jokerini/README.md

 No AI was used in the making of this product, neither for the programming part nor the graphic part (but honestly this one you could have guessed).

+## Installation
+This mod needs the Lovely Injector and Steammodded, here's a great [video](https://www.youtube.com/watch?v=uDfxnwHO134) explaining how to do that.<br>
+You can find everything on this [repository](https://github.com/Steamodded/smods) if you think you're missing some informations or anything.<br>
+You only requiere the "Jokerini" folder from my repository.

 ## What is "Jokerini" ?

-Jokerini is a [Balatro](https://store.steampowered.com/app/2379780/Balatro/?l=french) mod that adds various jokers to the game that add a little depth to it.
+Jokerini is a [Balatro](https://store.steampowered.com/app/2379780/Balatro/?l=french) mod that adds various jokers to the game that add a little depth to it.<br>
 For now the jokers present in the mod are :

 ### - Purple Ticket